rosenfeld/sequel-devise/README.md

 default behavior of Sequel::Model, so you'll have to change this behavior for your User classes that are intended to be used by Devise.
 There are a few solutions depending on your use case:

+Please make sure you take a look at the implementation to understand which methods are added in order to support Devise.
+Particularly, for security reasons Devise will override inspect so that it doesn't display passwords hashes for example among other keys.
+If you want the original inspect, call `user.inspect(false)`.

 ### You expect your Sequel Models to not raise on save failure by default

 Just disable the raise behavior by default: